Top 10 Eagles Love Songs

 #10 – Pretty Maids All in a Row

 There is some uncertainty about whether “Pretty Maids All in a Row” counts as a love song or not.
 One common interpretation is that it is about people reuniting and reminiscing.
-The issue is that it is unclear whether they were friends or spouses now divorced from one another.
+The issue is that it is unclear whether they were friends or spouses who are now divorced.
 Regardless, Joe Walsh and Joe Vitale wrote “Pretty Maids All in a Row” for Hotel California in 1976.
-It was never a single, but it is nonetheless a lovely song perfect for people in a nostalgic mood.
+It was never a single, but it is a lovely song perfect for people in a nostalgic mood.

 #9 – The Girl From Yesterday